<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 How should your business ask customers for payments?

 There is no right or wrong method to ask a customer to pay their invoices—but there will often be one that may be more appropriate than the others.
 Which method you should use to send payment reminders depends on where in the collection cycle you are.
-Emails and SMS are the most effective and efficient means for sending the first few payment reminders to customers.
+Emails and SMS are the most effective and efficient for the first few customer reminders.
+However, they may not be suitable for more outstanding payments.

 Subscribe to Chaser's monthly newsletter